hieucannguyen/coe332-Hieu-Nguyen/homework03/README.md

 ## Software Diagram
 ![image](coe332_hw3_diagram.svg)

-`Software diagram of the development environment and Python scripts.
-Visualization of the application workflow and what the functions and outputs are in the Python scripts.`
+*Software diagram of the development environment and Python scripts.
+Visualization of the application workflow and what the functions and outputs are in the Python scripts.*

 ## Data and Setup
 1. Navigate to [https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh/about_data](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh/about_data) and go to export to then download the dataset in CSV format
 2. Move the dataset to the appropriate directory (same directory as the Python scripts)

+**Note:** Using API endpoint to download the dataset only gets a sample of the full dataset.
+Use the download file option or the scripts will not work.

 ## Docker: build the image
 Navigate into the directory where our scripts and Dockerfile are located.